openziti/ziti-doc/docfx_project/ziti/manage/controller.md

 ## Sizing Guidelines

-The Ziti network controller and routers have not been stress tested at this time.
+The Ziti network controller and routers are still in the process of being stress tested.
 We recommend starting with a small scale deployment until key performance indicators start to hint that the server requires more resources.
 A Ziti network will have two important metrics: CPU and network capacity.
 Modest sized networks require minimal investments in infrastructure.
 Start with small machines and increase as needed.

 ## Configuration

 The Ziti Controller is configured using a [yaml](https://yaml.org/) file.
-The configuration file can be found [here](~/ziti/manage/sample-controller-config.yaml).
+An example configuration file can be found [here](~/ziti/manage/sample-controller-config.yaml).
 Each section is annotated and should provide you enough information to modify a given setting.
 Most of the fields are straight-forward.
 The pki-related fields are the ones you will need to pay particular attention to.
 See the [pki](~/ziti/manage/pki.md) page for relevant information on pki